types and groups of farm animals. GROUPS OF FARM ANIMALS, Meaning of farm animals

 BREEDS OF CATTLE IN NIGERIA AND WEST AFRICA

-The breeds of cattle that are native to West Africa include:
+The breeds of cattle as farm animals that are native to West Africa include:

 vii.
 RED-BORORO AND